HaoWeiHe/Multi-label-classification/README.md

 A Mutli-task flowchart credited by the authors of this paper - Context-Aware Human Activity and Smartphone Position-Mining with Motion Sensors.

 ### Bidirectional Encoder Representations from Transformers (BERT)
-To manage this task, we also can leverage transfer learning tech and the idea of muti-task learning we just learned.(To be continue..)
+To manage this task, we also can leverage transfer learning tech and the idea of multi-task learning we just learned.
+BERT is a transformer encoder and  also a language representation model.
+Unlike other language representation models, BERT is designed to pre-train deep bidirectional representations by jointly conditioning on both left and right context in all layers.
+As a result, the pre-train Bert model can be fine tuned by just one additional output layer and create SOTA achievement on a wide range of applications.

+In this Github repository we use pre-train Bert with additional layers to address the multi-label problem.

 ### Multi-class neutral network
 Some times, a product team might want to shift its focus to predict only one certain toxice type.
 In this case, we can take this taks as a multi-class classifion problem using a single output layer /w multiple neurons.
 (Noted that multi-class is defferent from multi-label which we've introduced in the above section.)